• What is Copywriting?

 Once you get a client referral, be sure to thank the person who referred them.
 And, of course, be prepared to deliver great copy!

 Word-of-mouth marketing is not only important for gaining first clients, but gaining subsequent clients.
 You tell 10 people in your network about your business.
-They each tell 5 people in their networks.
+They each tell five people in their networks.
 That’s 60 people that know about your business.
 Say one of those businesses decides to work with you, has a great experience, and tells businesses they know about it.
 You get the idea.

 Once you land a client, that’s not the end of the relationship.
 You always want to find ways to add value for your existing clients.

-Think about it: the more customers you retain, the fewer customers you need to find on your own.
-(But remember: you never want to stop pitching clients—that’s how you avoid slow periods of little or no work.)
+Think about it: The more customers you retain, the fewer customers you need to find on your own.
+(But remember, you never want to stop pitching clients—that’s how you avoid slow periods of little or no work.)

 And retaining customers means they’re thrilled with your work, and even more likely to recommend you to their network.